Updated Dec 2015

 Consider how Christ drove out the wicked from the temple; which was an example for us that he will likewise drive US out of this spiritual temple of the Ekklesia if we do not repent, (Revelation 3).

-Do not forget how Christ destroyed all those of Israel who sinned in the wilderness; and how Christ commanded that the Canaanites be destroyed, as an example for us, that if we sin we shall all perish.
+Do not forget how all those of Israel who sinned in the wilderness were destroyed; and how the Canaanites were destroyed, as an example for us, that if we sin we shall all likewise perish.
 Remember that the whole earth was drowned in water for the wickedness of humanity, and now we dare to think that we can usurp the authority of the Almighty to decide for ourselves as Eve and Adam did in the Garden and were expelled

 Those who pollute the Temple of God with willful sin shall be DESTROYED; God will not hold the guilty: GUILTLESS.
 In the resurrection the unrepentant wicked who sin willfully shall be excluded from among the mighty men and women of God who have sacrificed and suffered so much throughout history.